 What are the symptoms of constant body ache?

 The most obvious symptom of this condition is of course, the severe pain in the muscles and joints very much resembling those you might experience during flu.
-The aches and pains may cause fever.
+The aches and pains may cause fever (read about the causes of a fever you might not know about).
 When the pain becomes severe, tenderness in the joint areas and inflammation of the muscles may result in weakness and feeling sick.

 Constant body aches may lead to increased fatigue, as the pain occurs not only in one particular area but almost all over the body.
 So much so, you might even have trouble sleeping.
 Sleeping problems almost go hand in hand with chronic body aches.

 Why do I get constant body aches?

 Reasons can be many.
 Injuries from accidents whether minor or major may result in such body aches.
 Unfortunately, the condition can worsen during winters or during cold weather.
 Constant widespread aches can also be genetic (you may acquire this condition from your parents or blood relatives).

 Not necessarily, but aging can also cause these chronic body aches.
 Older adults are more likely to have long-term medical problems, such as diabetes or arthritis, which can lead to ongoing pain.
 For reasons unknown, sometimes not having any illness may also cause constant body aches in older adults.

 Some diseases too cause constant body aches.
 Severe or prolonged widespread pains may indicate serious disorders or diseases.
 Do not ignore it; consult a doctor as soon as possible.